The Crimson ProjeKCt at Shepherd’s Bush Empire

 Photos: Rosie Yang

-For more information about the Crimson ProjeKCt and future events visit here
+For more information and future events visit The Crimson Projekct’s website here.

 Watch Crimson ProjeKCt perform Elephant Talk live in Tokyo here: